Skip to main content

 Cippico Tower

-After the fall of Bosnia to the Ottoman Empire nin 1463, Dalmatia, being part of the Venetian Republic, faced the danger of Ottoman invasions.
-Local landowners; the Split Archbishopric, monasteries and nobles from Trogir and Split, therefore wished to protect their estates and the villagers working for them.
-So, during the following decades they started to build 17 fortifications and fortified 12 villages along the coast of the Kaštela Bay, between Trogir and Split.
+After Bosnia fell to the Ottoman Empire in 1463, Dalmatia, which was part of the Venetian Republic, faced the threat of Ottoman invasions.
+Local landowners, the Split Archbishopric, monasteries, and nobles from Trogir and Split, therefore, wanted to protect their estates and the villagers who worked for them.
+Over the following decades, they began building 17 fortifications and fortifying 12 villages along the coast of Kaštela Bay, between Trogir and Split.

-Cippico Tower was one of these fortifications.
-It was built by Pavao Antun Cippico (Cipiku) from Split, after he had gotten permission from the Venetian authorities in 1512.
+The Cippico Tower was one of these fortifications.
+It was built by Pavao Antun Cippico (Cipiku) from Split after he obtained permission from the Venetian authorities in 1512.

-Originally, the tower was situated on a sea rock, 100 meters from the shore.
-It would have been a freestanding tower, topped with machicolations.
-It had 2 entrances; a sea gate on the south side and a land gate on the north side.
-The land gate would have been reached over a stone bridge, coming from the fortified village on the mainland, and a drawbridge.
+Originally, the tower was located on a sea rock, 100 meters from the shore.
+It was a freestanding tower topped with machicolations.
+It had two entrances: a sea gate on the south side and a land gate on the north side.
+The land gate was accessed via a stone bridge from the fortified village on the mainland, along with a drawbridge.

-Already in 1517 the village was looted by Ottoman troops, but they were unable to take the tower.
-At some point during the next centuries the water between the tower and the shore was filled in, and its machicolations disappeared as it had lost its defensive purpose.
+By 1517, the village had been looted by Ottoman troops, but they were unable to capture the tower.
+At some point during the following centuries, the water between the tower and the shore was filled in, and the machicolations disappeared as the tower lost its defensive purpose.

-In the 19th century it became property of the Katalinić family.
-They built the warehouse up against the east side of the tower, for wine storage.
+In the 19th century, it became the property of the Katalinić family.
+They built a warehouse against the east side of the tower for wine storage.

-At present, Cippico Tower seems to be private property and can not be visited.
+Today, the Cippico Tower appears to be private property and is not open to visitors.

 Gallery